cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 PRISM extracts the <b>IF/ELSE</b> block and <b>RETURN</b> statement into an outlined function <b>f(...)</b>, which is opaque to the query optimizer.
 </em></p>

-The first and most critical optimization that PRISM performs is region-based UDF outlining.
-The goal of UDF outlining is to extract the largest blocks of unhelpful code for query optimization into separate functions that are opaque to the DBMS.
-PRISM achieves this by representing a UDF as a hierarchy of program <b>regions</b>, where each region is eligible for outlining.
-PRISM identifies the largest regions of UDF code that do not contain any <b>SELECT</b> statements and extracts each region into a separate outlined function.
-PRISM then compiles the outlined functions to machine code, preventing the inlining of that region.
-Lastly, PRISM replaces the region in the original UDF with an opaque function call into the outlined function, simplifying the UDF substantially.

 Figure 10 illustrates how PRISM applies region-based UDF outlining to our motivating example.
 First, PRISM identifies the region containing the <b>IF/ELSE</b> block and <b>RETURN</b> statement as the largest region not containing <b>SELECT</b> statements.
 Next, it extracts the region into a new outlined function <b>f(...)</b>, compiles it to machine code, and replaces the original region with an opaque function call to the outlined function.
 Through UDF outlining, PRISM significantly simplifies the UDF, enabling more effective query optimization.

 # Instruction Elimination

+PRISM then applies instruction elimination, eliminating as many redundant instructions in the UDF as possible.
+PRISM achieves this by replacing a variable's uses with its definition, making the variable definition redundant.
+PRISM then deletes the definition.
+PRISM eliminates redundant instructions through instruction elimination, minimizing the number of <b>LATERAL</b> joins generated from inlining.

 ![Figure 11: Instruction Elimination.](instruction.png)
 <p style="text-align: left;">